IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

 Vim auto-complete with the COBOL LSP
 </p>

-LSP uses JSON-RPC to communicate between the development tool and the language server.
-This allows the server to be implemented in any language.
-The protocol defines a set of language-neutral features that can be supported by the server, such as code completion and go-to-definition.
-The specific integration of a language server into a tool is left up to the tool developers.
+Language servers use JSON-RPC to communicate between the development tool and the language server.
+Using JSON-RPC allows the server to be implemented in any language.
+For example, the COBOL language server is written in Java and the Python language server is written in Python.
+The protocol itself defines a set of features that can be supported by the server, such as code completion and go-to-definition.
 For more information on what languages implement language servers, check out this [page](https://microsoft.github.io/language-server-protocol/implementors/servers/).

 ## Why LSPs are handy for development